david-a/echoes/Resources.md

 - Neutral in most conflicts, but can be swayed
 - Masters of illusion and deception

 **Role in Story:** They operate in the shadows, gathering information and occasionally aiding the resistance.
 They know secrets about the dimensional collapse that others don't.
-Ward has connections to them through his surveillance network.
+Lahav has connections to them through his surveillance network.

 **Musical Style:** Mysterious, ambient, with dark tones and subtle melodies.
 Their music is often barely audible, like whispers in the dark.